clissa/custom-jupyter-setup/README.md

  - custom_setup

 The latter is a custom extension configurable by editing the *main.js* file in the `custom_setup` folder.
-**Note:** after editing you have to re-install the extension with `jupyter contrib nbextension install --user`

 Also, the *custom.css* file is used for customised rendering of notebook markdown cells.